fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-setup-brand.md

 > [!Note]
 > If the Campaign Registry *rejects* your brand submission, a case is automatically opened on your behalf with Microsoft's Telephone Number Services - Service Desk.
 You can view your case by navigating to the [Phone Number Service Center](https://pstnsd.powerappsportals.com), and selecting the tab for **My Company Cases**.
 Open the case, and you can interact with the Telephone Number Services (TNS) - Service Desk team about the details and status of the case.

+Once your Brand has been approved by TCR, you can move on to [Step 2: Create a campaign](sms-setup-campaign.md).

 ## Related topics